JustAHappyKid/bitcoin.org-preview/docs/adding-events-release-notes-and-alerts.md

 date: 2017-03-11
 ---

-{% comment %}
-First paragraph should indicate whose bitcoins are safe, to avoid starting a panic.
-{% comment %}

 Your bitcoins are safe if you received them in transactions confirmed before 2015-07-06 00:00 UTC.

-{% comment %}
-Second paragraph should summarize the problem, and subsequent text should indicate what people should do immediately.
-Consider: users (by wallet type), merchants, and miners.
-{% comment %}

 However, there has been a problem with a planned upgrade.
 For bitcoins received later than the time above, confirmation scores are